Police raid Bahrain Victorious team at Tour de France

 Ahead of Thursday’s stage in the Pyrenees, Peio Bilbao of Spain is the the team’s top-placed rider in the general classification, lagging nearly 13 minutes behind Tour de France leader Tadej Pogacar.

 Team leader Jack Haig crashed out early in the race, breaking a collarbone.
+The seven Bahrain Victorious riders remaining in the race have, however, been performing well since, posting two stage wins.

+Slovenian Matej Mohoric earned his first stage win on the Tour following a long breakaway in Stage 7 and Dylan Teuns won in the Alps.
+In addition, Wouter Poels holds the best climber’s polka-dot jersey ahead of Pogacar.

 More AP sports: https://apnews.com/apf-sports and https://twitter.com/AP_Sports